New Food Lion opens Wednesday in former Bi-Lo store near Charleston

 North Carolina-based Food Lion will open Wednesday in the former Bi-Lo grocery store at 142 St. James Ave. in Goose Creek.

-The 47,500-square-foot supermarket, a third for the chain in the Berkeley County city, will open at 8 a.m. following a ribbon-cutting ceremony at 7:45 a.m.
+The 47,500-square-foot supermarket, a third for the chain in the Berkeley County city of about 43,000 people, will open at 8 a.m. following a ribbon-cutting ceremony at 7:45 a.m.

 The first 100 customers in line will receive a mystery Food Lion gift card valued at $10.
 One lucky winner will receive a $200 Food Lion gift card.
 The first 100 customers also will receive a Food Lion reusable grocery bag.